 Be careful of the call out fee!
 You may be liable for a callout fee of up to €136 if the issue ends up being your appliances or your fuse box, and not an ESB-related issue.
 Make absolutely sure that all your appliances are working perfectly before reported an issue to ESB networks!

 Although ESB makes every effort to keep the electricity distribution system up and running, storms and other natural disasters can, and will occasionally bring down some lines or cause other damage, disrupting your electricity supply.

-There are also planned outages in order to carry out routine maintenance and system updates.
-When an outage is scheduled, you will be notified by post at least two working day in advance.
+There are also planned outages to carry out routine maintenance and system updates.
+When an outage is scheduled, you will be notified by post at least two working days in advance.

 If you should see any downed or damaged lines please call ESB immediately on: 1850 372 999.
 Under no circumstances should you approach, touch, or attempt to move the line.

 What do I do in case of an ESB Power Outage?

 Whether an outage is planned or not, it’s always best to be prepared for one, rather than stumbling around in the dark barking your shins on your furniture!
 We would advise having the following items easily accessible:

 - A stash of batteries and a torch.

 - Have some non-perishable food and water in case of a long outage.

 - Try and keep your phone charged, don’t let the battery run too low.